 Features and apps might sway your ultimate decision but your gut feeling on which smartwatch platform to choose will probably be based on the hardware itself.
 And it feels a bit odd to describe these smartwatches as hardware these days as on both sides, tech companies are doing a much better job of disguising the tech as truly wearable accessories.

 Also don't forget about 2014's Samsung Gear S and the even more vintage Gear 2 and Gear 2 Neo which you can still pick up online.
-We'll focus our attentions on the Gear S2 and soon-to-be-official Gear S3 for the purposes of this feature but if you want to dive into the details of these older models, head to our individual Samsung reviews.
+We'll focus our attentions on the Gear S3 and S2 for the purposes of this feature but if you want to dive into the details of these older models, head to our individual Samsung reviews.

 Android Wear v Tizen: Compatible phones

-A big plus in Android Wear's column is that it is compatible with not only any Android phone running Jelly Bean 4.3 or later but also - in a limited way - iPhones including the 5, 5c, 5s, 6 and 6 Plus if they're running iOS 8.2 or later.
-The main limitation is that Android Wear for iOS doesn't support third party apps.
+A big plus for Android Wear is that it is compatible with not only any Android phone running Jelly Bean 4.3 or later but also iPhones including the 5, 5c, 5s, 6 and 6 Plus if they're running iOS 8.2 or later.
+While it had been a pretty limited experience on an Apple smartphone, that has since changed with the introduction of Wear 2.0.
+Now the Android Wear on iOS experience should be more on par with what you'll get pairing to an Android smartphone.

 Tizen v Android Wear: Interface and features